andrew15818/SimCLR/README.md

 write my own.
 Also, it's a good excercise to implement papers.

+**Note**: Since I'm training on imbalanced datasets, I included some code in `train.py` to measure the euclidean and cosine distances between positive views per class, and plot them.
+If this is a problem, feel free to comment out all code related to measuring or plotting these values.

 ## Structure

 The `train.py` file trains the SimCLR model with no labels using the contrastive loss as described in the paper.